Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 You can also change the appearance of the app directly from its settings, which you can’t do with NordVPN or PIA.
 You can set it to follow your light/dark system settings, or choose between sand, sky, midnight or twilight.

 We also love ExpressVPN’s iOS integration, which allowed us to connect to a VPN server either via a Siri voice command, or through a quick tap of the Home Screen widget.
-But keep in mind that you can only connect to the last server you used, for now.
+For now, you can only connect to the last server you used, though.

 ExpressVPN also encrypts your Apple Watch data, since your watch shares a network connection from the iPhone.